Christabel-BI/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis

+### Table of content
+Project Overview
+Executive Summary
+Objectives
+Business questions
+Key Findings
+Recommendations
+Tool used for the Analysis
+Conclusion

 ### Project Overview
 This project provides an analysis of Linda Pizza's sales data and offers actionable insights for Dford's partnership.
 The analysis aims to help Dford optimize its supply chain, improve product delivery, and enhance its role as a strategic partner in Linda Pizza’s growth.